itskiani/config-parser/README.md

 # ConfigParser
-A config-parser is a configuration parser for PHP apps for different formats such as an Array, JSON, XML, and YAML.
+A config-parser is a PHP configuration parser with the caching system for different formats.